Saudi interest changes Liverpool transfer landscape

 Trent Alexander-Arnold played in a hybrid right-back and midfield role for Liverpool towards the end of last season.

-In the first-half against Karlsruher, he was in midfield with Conor Bradley, 20, at right back while James McConnell, 18, was in a central midfield role after 11 changes at half-time.
+In the first half against Karlsruher, he was in midfield with Conor Bradley, 20, at right-back while James McConnell, 18, was in a central midfield role after 11 changes at half-time.

 The evolution of Klopp's side